jasujm/bridge/README.md

     peer@example.com$ bridgecs tcp://127.0.0.1:5560 tcp://*:5565 &
     peer@example.com$ bridgegui tcp://localhost:5555

-The card server reserves one endpoint for communicating with its controlling bridge backend, and one endpoint for each card server peer it communicates with.
-In the example above, the local TCP port 5560 is reserved for controlling the card server.
-Public TCP ports 5565–5567 (assuming three peers) are reserved for communicating with remote card server peers.
+The card server binds one endpoint for communicating with its controlling bridge backend, and one endpoint for communicating with its own peers.
+In the example above, the local TCP port 5560 is bound for controlling the card server.
+Public TCP port 5565 is bound for communicating with remote card server peers.

 ## Security